Battle of Agaarweyne: Background

 Following a prior defeat at Beerdhiga, the British regrouped their forces in the Horn of Africa under new leadership, focusing their efforts against Sayid Muhammad Abdullah Hassan, a figure they referred to as the "Mad Mullah."
 The British devised a plan to launch a three-pronged attack on the Daraawiish.
-The first front, from Hobyo, consisted of 5,296 soldiers, including British and Boer troops from South Africa, as well as Somali, Yao, and Sikh fighters.
-The second front moved from Berbera, passing through Buhodle, with a force of 3,745 soldiers, which included Somalis, Sudanese, Sikhs, and Yaos, alongside British Royal Engineers.
-The third front advanced from Jigjiga via Dhagahbur, consisting mostly of Ethiopian troops under British leadership.
+The first front, from Hobyo, consisted of 2,296 soldiers, including British and Boer troops from South Africa, as well as Somali, Yao, and Sikh fighters.
+The second front moved from Berbera, passing through Buhodle, with a force of 1,745 soldiers, which included Somalis, Sudanese, Sikhs, and Yaos, alongside British Royal Engineers.
+The third front advanced from Jigjiga via Dhagahbur, consisting mostly of Ethiopian troops accompanied by British officers.
 These three groups were supposed to converge at Agarweyne by mid-October 1903.

 Battle

-The Dervishes had prior knowledge of the approaching three columns of British troops and had already prepared for battle, while the British, unaware of this, intended to launch a surprise attack.
+Dervish State intel had prior knowledge of the approaching three columns of British troops and had already prepared for battle, while the British, unaware of this, intended to launch a surprise attack.
 On the afternoon of April 14th, the column from Hobyo arrived at the Geledi well, where they encountered a Dervish man with a water-carrying camel.
 When interrogated, he claimed, "I am not aware of any Dervishes here".
 They detained him, but he escaped at night and alerted the Dervishes about the British army's strength, weapons, conversations, and overall situation.
-On April 15th, the British column reached Agaarweyne and set up a large defensive encampment, unaware that the Dervishes, led by Isman Boos, were preparing for a jihad to be launched at dawn.
-The Dervishes split their forces into two groups and attacked the British from four directions at first light, following a well-coordinated plan.
+On April 15th, the British column reached Agaarweyne and set up a large defensive encampment, unaware that the Dervish State troops, led by Isman Boos, were preparing for a jihad to be launched at dawn.
+The Dervish state split their forces into two groups and attacked the British from four directions at first light, following a well-coordinated plan.
 The first Dervish forces fought until around 11:00 A.M. on April 16th, after which they were replaced by the second shift as planned.
 The fighting, fierce and continuous, lasted until late in the day.
 Meanwhile, the British government had coordinated efforts with Italy on the Hobyo front and Ethiopia on the Jigjiga front, as the colonial powers sought to crush the Dervish threat.
 However, the Dervishes, fully aware of the British maneuverers, had prepared meticulously, even deciding the type of horses to deploy during the heat of the day and the cooler hours of the morning.

 Many Dervishes who took part in the battle reported that the British left the army alone to fight, and tied themselves in pairs to leave and run away. and no one is out of place.
 At around 1:00 p.m., there was no movement or firing from either side.
 What happened and the war ended?
 The Dervish, chanting songs and killing songs, gathered the fire, the bullets and the wealth of the infidels.